A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

-In the following section we discuss a unified approach to the kinematic selection of all the event topologies available in $\nu_\mu$-H and $\bar \nu_\mu$-H CC interactions, as well as the corresponding inclusive samples.
+In the following section we discuss a unified approach to the kinematic selection of all the event topologies available in $\nu_\mu$-H and $\bar \nu_\mu$-H CC interactions.
 For more details about the analysis technique used we refer to Ref.~\cite{Astier:2001yj}.